 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have selected for the desired sliders using the virtual switchboard.
 Note that both the harmonics (sliders 1 to 8) and the 7 interval amplitude responses (sliders 9 to 15) can be modulated.
 Remember that on power up, all are connected to input 1, and only if you toggle the switch to "envelope select" position and back again, previously stored connections are activated, or you can program new connections. - 2.
 Pull up the "key select" switch to select the key to be played. - 3.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs.